Legislative Status

 Each quarter, IISZON will discuss one potential gap or challenge between what the regulations or vendors assume and what operational technology environments are in reality.
 This edition: the Cyber Resilience Bill versus the organisations it will govern.

-The direction is clear, competent authorities are not going to wait for legislation to update their assessment expectations.
+Competent authorities are not going to wait for Royal Assent to update their assessment expectations.

 The Operational Gap

 The gap isn't always technical.
 It can be organisational.
-The regulation has been written with operational technology in mind, but there is still work to do in closing the gap between the regulation and reality.
+The regulation has been written with operational technology in mind, but there is still work to do in closing the gap between what the legislation assumes and what some environments actually are.

 In my opinion, none of these are new problems.
 The Bill simply removes the flexibility that allowed them to remain unresolved.